madhankumar028/chrome-tab/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

+If your workflow involves opening a lot of tabs and lot of windows in your web browser, be it for referencing multiple sources, checking various websites.
+Then you would have been facing problems in switching between tabs.

+# What this extension does?

-Chrome Extension - Navigate to any tab in your chrome-browser like your favourite text-editor or IDE without any pain.
+- Allows to switch between tabs in your chrome-browser like your favourite text-editor or IDE.

+- It will load all the active opened tabs as a list (even the one is running in background) and you can search from the list and go to your desired tabs.

 Download the extension from [chrome web store](https://chrome.google.com/webstore/detail/tab-switcher/akenkgmojelifdnoogjnjfegmegandil?hl=en-US&gl=IN)